 - Clostridium botulinum (botulism): Up to 200 people per year in the U.S. develop botulism, less than 50 of them from food.
 The bacteria are found in the soil where the food grows.
 If food is not processed and canned (or bottled) safely, the bacteria can grow, producing a toxin.
 Botulism is a particular concern with home canning.

 - Listeria: Listeria poisoning, called listeriosis, only affects about 1,600 people in the U.S. each year, but over 250 die from it.
 If a pregnant woman contracts the infection, she may not be seriously ill, but it can cause serious complications for the fetus.
 Listeria may be found in prepared meats, unrefrigerated foods (such as meat spreads), unpasteurized cheeses, and raw sprouts.

 - Escherichia coli (E. coli).
 E. coli is an infection that often hits the news when there is an outbreak.
 The bacteria itself is all around us and most are harmless.
 However, there are two types that can cause serious illness.
 You can learn more about E. coli at Sepsis and Intestinal E. Coli Infections.

 - Vibrio: Vibrio causes vibriosis, affecting about 80,000 people in the U.S. each year, causing about 100 deaths.
 It can be spread if you have an open wound that is exposed to contaminated sea water, but it is a foodborne illness as well, caused by consuming raw or undercooked seafood.

-Not all infections can be prevented, but you can reduce your risk by following these tips:
+Not all infections, including food poisoning, can be prevented, but you can reduce your risk by following these tips:

 - Cook all meat thoroughly, particularly ground beef or meet that has been mechanically tenderized.

 - Don’t eat raw or undercooked eggs

 - Don’t reuse cutting boards or utensils after using them for meat products unless they’ve been washed in hot, soapy water first.

 - Drink only pasteurized milk and eat pasteurized dairy products.